devassistant/devassistant/docs/developer_documentation/tutorial_creating_assistant.rst

 commandline, it will expect ``-n foo`` or ``--name foo`` and since the argument is required, it will refuse to run without it.

-You can now try running ``da crt python argh -h`` and you'll see that the argument is printed out in commandline help.
+You can now try running ``da create python argh -h`` and you'll see that the argument is printed out in commandline help.

 Since there are some common arguments, the standard installation of